pdeschen/wuff-wiki/Create-Eclipse-bundle-and-use-it-in-RCP-app.md

   **CHECK:** Each product in "tutorials/MyRcpApp/build/output" contains "MyBundle" and "MyRcpApp" bundles in "plugins" subfolder and in "configuration/config.ini".

-  **CHECK:** The product matching your OS/architecture is runnable and shows window with title "Hello, RCP" and with button "Show dialog".
+  **CHECK:** The product matching your OS/architecture is runnable.
+Upon run, it shows window with title "Hello, RCP" and with button "Show dialog".
 When you click the button, the program shows modal dialog with text "Hello, world!".

+The example code corresponding to this page is located in [tutorialExamples/RcpApp-4](../tree/master/tutorialExamples/RcpApp-4).

+Now we can move on to [add splash to RCP app](Add-splash-to-RCP-app).